 When Uncle Samuel saw the look of disappoint on his brother’s face he started to sob.
-It all came out; Samuel was billing the company with a made-up company; he would pay off the invoices, but he swore he was going to pay it back.
-His make-believe company was called Thoroughbred due his losses at the horse track.
+It all came out; Samuel was billing the company with a made-up corporation; he would pay off the invoices, but he swore he was going to pay it back.
+His make-believe business was called Thoroughbred due his losses on the ponies.
 I thought his joke was in particularly bad taste he billed the company for glue.
 They have not made glue out of horses in about a hundred years, but I still consider it bad form.

 His brother said he would take care of my bill, as the check Uncle Samuel was paying me with probably worthless.
 It was agreed all around no need to get the cops involved in this family matter.
 I excused myself and found myself to the main lobby to meet my other client.

 The wedding was scheduled for three pm at Storybook Dining, halfway between the lunch rush and dinner rush, it was where the Bride and Groom had first said I love you over appetizers.
 The only thing they could afford as College Program kids.

 The grandmother was the last to arrive.
 She walked into the lobby and I swore some of the small woodland creatures carved out of wood in the support posts shrank back trying to hide.
 She barely looked around at the absolutely glorious lobby and saw me sitting down.
 She walked over and stood over me.

 One word.
 No hello or how was your trip, so I obliged her.
 “Investigation complete, ran his credit cards, looked over his driver’s license and social media, made other inquires and watched him this past week.
 The kid is good and decent, a total boy scout, in fact he was an Eagle Scout, and you should be happy your granddaughter is marrying such an honorable man.”